2Yr·

 2) Value of the deposit

-The value of the securities account in the 60th year is 3,609,298 euros.
-Here, too, a sale is probably no longer on the cards.
-Only an inheritance seems to make sense.
+The value of the securities account in the 60th year is EUR 3,609,298.
+Here too, a sale is probably no longer on the cards.
+Only an inheritance appears to make sense.

-Even if the monthly costs of the tenant are more than 7 times as high as those of the purchaser, the value of the securities account actually increases even in the 60th year by a good 100,000 euros from 3,504,517 euros to 3,609,298 euros.
+Even if the monthly costs of the tenant are more than 7 times higher than those of the buyer, the value of the custody account actually increases by a good EUR 100,000 from EUR 3,504,517 to EUR 3,609,298 in the 60th year.

-Although the tenant is slightly ahead after 60 years, the difference is nevertheless negligible.
-By slightly different parameters, the property owner could also take the lead.
-So in this respect, it's actually a draw.
-However, by buying a property, the buyer takes on a considerable cluster risk and can only use his assets in a very inflexible way.
-In addition, the high value of the tenant's portfolio stands out, which continues to develop positively and thus flexibly enables additional consumption.
-Accordingly, things are better for the tenant in this scenario.
+Although the tenant is slightly ahead after 60 years, the difference is negligible.
+Due to slightly different parameters, the property owner could also take the lead.
+So in this respect it is actually a draw.
+However, by buying a property, the buyer is taking a considerable bulk risk and can only use his assets very inflexibly.
+In addition, the high value of the tenant's deposit is noticeable, which continues to develop positively and thus enables flexible additional consumption.
+Accordingly, the tenant has fared better in this scenario.

-Incidentally, the 3.5 million euros in 60 years correspond to a present-day purchasing power of just over a million euros, assuming inflation.
+Incidentally, assuming inflation, the 3.5 million euros in 60 years correspond to a current purchasing power of just over one million euros.

 Scenario 2: Longer fixed interest rate, but higher interest rate

-The value of the property remains unchanged in this scenario, of course.
-However, the tenant's deposit value increases to approximately 4.7 million euros.
-In scenario 2, therefore, the tenant again comes out the winner.
+The value of the property naturally remains unchanged in this scenario.
+However, the value of the tenant's deposit increases to approx. 4.7 million euros.
+In scenario 2, the tenant is again the winner.

-Since this scenario makes less economic sense (at least if we assume a loan interest rate above about 4% for follow-up financing), the idea of a longer fixed interest rate is again discarded in the subsequent scenarios.
+As this scenario makes less economic sense (at least if we assume a loan interest rate of around 4% for follow-up financing), the idea of a longer fixed interest period is rejected in the following scenarios.

-Since income is also very likely to increase over time, it may be possible for the buyer to repay the loan in as little as 10 years instead of 15.
-For a repayment in 10 years, at an interest rate of unchanged 4%, 8.149% must be repaid, which corresponds to a monthly installment of 3,390.61 euros.
+As income is also very likely to increase over time, it may be possible for the buyer to repay the loan in just 10 years instead of 15.
+For a repayment in 10 years, with an unchanged interest rate of 4%, the repayment rate is 8.149%, which corresponds to a monthly installment of 3,390.61 euros.

-In this scenario, the closing value of the deposit would decrease to a good 3.5 million euros, but would grow until the 60th year.
-Since the value of the property and that of the deposit do not differ significantly, but the deposit value continues to grow and offers the greater flexibility with less risk, the tenant also wins the comparison in scenario 3.
+In this scenario, the final value of the deposit would fall to a good EUR 3.5 million, but would grow into its 60th year.
+As the value of the property and that of the deposit do not differ significantly, but the value of the deposit continues to rise and offers greater flexibility with less risk, the tenant also wins the comparison in scenario 3.

-Since scenario 3 is more likely than scenario 1, it will serve as the basis for the subsequent scenarios.
+As scenario 3 is more likely than scenario 1, it will serve as the basis for the following scenarios.

-Scenario 4: No annual rent increases, reduction of provisions in old age.
+Scenario 4: No annual rent increases, reduction in provisions in old age

 Many tenants do not receive annual rent increases.
-In this scenario, we therefore assume that the rent is only increased every 4 years, but then directly by 1.022^4 ~ 9.09% - i.e. the value that would have resulted after 4 years if the rent had been increased annually by the assumed 2.2%.
-So the rent in the 4th year is 1,970 Euro * 1.022^4=2,149.17 Euro - the same value as in the previous scenarios.
-Only in the years before only 1,970 Euro are calculated.
+In this scenario, we therefore assume that the rent is only increased every 4 years, but then directly by 1.022^4 ~ 9.09% - i.e. the value that would have resulted from an annual rent increase of the assumed 2.2% after 4 years.
+The rent in the 4th year is therefore EUR 1,970 * 1.022^4 = EUR 2,149.17 - the same value as in the previous scenarios.
+Only in the years before that, only 1,970 euros are calculated.

-At the same time, some buyers will certainly not extensively renovate their property in the last years, but only repair the most necessary.
-Accordingly, we reduce the reserves for maintenance and modernization 10 years before the end of the period under consideration to 50 euros / month.
-This 50 euros / month will of course continue to be adjusted for inflation.
-Since the property loses value due to insufficient maintenance, I assume an annual increase in value of 0.5% for the last 10 years instead of the 2.6% in the first 50 years.
+At the same time, some buyers will certainly no longer extensively renovate their property in the last few years, but only repair what is absolutely necessary.
+Accordingly, we reduce the reserves for maintenance and modernization to 50 euros / month 10 years before the end of the period under consideration.
+These 50 euros/month will of course continue to be adjusted for inflation.
+As the property loses value due to inadequate maintenance, I assume an annual increase in value of 0.5% for the last 10 years instead of the 2.6% in the first 50 years.

-After 60 years, the value of the property amounts to approx. 2.9 million euros, that of the deposit to approx. 4 million euros with a continuous increase in value.
+The value of the property after 60 years thus amounts to approx. 2.9 million euros, that of the deposit to approx. 4 million euros with continuous value growth.
 Scenario 4 thus also goes - very clearly - to the tenant.
-In the following scenarios, we continue to assume that the purchaser reduces his provisions in recent years and that rent increases are only enforced every 4 years or upon relocation.
+In the following scenarios, we continue to assume that the buyer reduces its provisions in recent years and that rent increases are only implemented every 4 years or when the tenant moves.

-Scenario 5: The tenants occupy a property that is suitable for them
+Scenario 5: The tenants live in a property that suits them

-A tenant will continue to increase or decrease the size of the rental property over the course of his or her lifetime, adapting it to life circumstances.
-The buyer, on the other hand, will tend to stay in the property once purchased and choose a size at the time of purchase that suits the maximum number of people who will live in the property.
-So, in this scenario, nothing changes for the buyer.
-The tenants, on the other hand, stay in their old rental apartment with 4 rooms and 100sqm for the first 5 years before renting the big house.
-After the children - 20 years later - leave the house in their early 20s and move to another city, the tenants again decide to move into a perfectly adequate 3 room apartment with 90sqm.
+A tenant will repeatedly increase or decrease the size of the rental property over the course of their life and thus adapt it to their circumstances.
+The buyer, on the other hand, will tend to stay in the property once purchased and choose a size when buying that is suitable for the maximum number of people who are to live in the property.
+In this scenario, nothing changes for the buyer.
+The tenants, on the other hand, stay in their old 4-bedroom, 100-sqm rented apartment for the first 5 years before renting the large house.
+After the children - 20 years later - leave the house in their early 20s and move to another city, the tenants decide to move back into a perfectly adequate 3-room apartment with 90 square meters.

-I recalculate, for simplicity, the price per square meter of the rental house to the 4- and 3-room apartments.
-Moving from the 4-room apartment to the house will cost 2,000 euros and from the house to the 3-room apartment 3,000 euros.
-In addition, the rental apartments incur apportionable costs of 25 euros / month initially for the maintenance of an elevator and the like.
-These 25 euros are of course adjusted upwards over time with the rest of the rent.
+For the sake of simplicity, I convert the price per square meter of the apartment building to the 4- and 3-room apartments.
+Moving from the 4-room apartment to the house costs 2,000 euros and from the house to the 3-room apartment 3,000 euros.
+In addition, there are apportionable costs in the rental apartments of initially 25 euros / month for the maintenance of an elevator and the like.
+These 25 euros are of course adjusted upwards over time with the remaining rent.

-The value of the purchased property remains unchanged at approximately 2.9 million euros.
-The value of the deposit amounts to approx. 7 million euros and is of course growing inexorably.
+The value of the purchased property remains unchanged at approx. 2.9 million euros.
+The value of the deposit is approx. 7 million euros and has of course been growing inexorably in recent years.
 A clear victory for the tenant.

-Scenario 5 is - in my view - the most realistic scenario so far and therefore serves as the basis for scenario 6.
+Scenario 5 is - in my view - the most realistic scenario to date and therefore serves as the basis for scenario 6.

 Scenario 6: The buyer also moves

-If the buyer is able to part with his beloved property, he will also look for a property better suited to his life situation in the course of time.
-The buyer therefore also sells his house after 25 years and buys a better fitting 3 room apartment with 90 sqm.
-Again, for the sake of simplicity, we calculate the price per square meter of the house down to the 3-room apartment and multiply by the expected increase in value to determine the price of the apartment.
+If the buyer is able to part with his cherished property, he will also look for a property that is better suited to his life situation over time.
+The buyer therefore also sells his house after 25 years and buys a more suitable 3-room apartment with 90 square meters.
+Here too, for the sake of simplicity, we calculate the price per square meter of the house down to the 3-room apartment and multiply by the expected increase in value to determine the price of the apartment.
 750,000 euros / 115 square meters * 90 square meters * 1.026^25 = 1,115,038.73 euros.
-Due to the buyer's negotiating skills, the apartment changes hands for 1 million euros.
-There are still 3.57% brokerage fee, 1.5% notary costs, 0.5% for the land register entry, 3.5% land transfer tax and 2,000 euros for an appraiser.
-In total 1.092.700 Euro
+Thanks to the buyer's negotiating skills, the apartment changes hands for 1 million euros.
+There is also a 3.57% estate agent's fee, 1.5% notary fees, 0.5% for the land register entry, 3.5% land transfer tax and 2,000 euros for an expert.
+A total of 1,092,700 euros

-The buyer, after buying his new apartment and moving costs of 3,000 euros, still has a plus of 277,194.75 euros, which he invests in a world portfolio at the same conditions as the tenant.
-The monthly maintenance costs for the buyer decrease of course, but have to be paid to the WEG until the end of the considered period.
-In addition, there is an initial 20 euros for non-apportionable costs such as property management.
-Instead of 482 euros that the buyer last set aside for the house, the costs drop to 300 euros + 20 euros = 320 euros.
+After purchasing his new apartment and relocation costs of EUR 3,000, the buyer still has a plus of EUR 277,194.75, which he invests in a global portfolio at the same conditions as the tenant.
+The monthly maintenance costs for the buyer naturally decrease, but must be paid to the condominium association until the end of the period under consideration.
+In addition, there is an initial EUR 20 for non-recoverable costs such as property management.
+Instead of 482 euros, which the buyer last set aside for the house, the costs fall to 300 euros + 20 euros = 320 euros.

-Since both the tenant and the buyer live in an apartment after 25 years, we can simplify the calculation somewhat and dispense with the consideration of apportionable incidental costs that are only incurred for apartments (e.g., the operating costs for an elevator).
-The relevant incidental rental costs for the 3-room apartment are therefore reduced accordingly.
+As both the tenant and the buyer live in an apartment after 25 years, we can simplify the calculation somewhat and dispense with the consideration of apportionable ancillary costs that are only incurred for apartments (e.g. operating costs for an elevator).
+The relevant ancillary rental costs for the 3-room apartment are therefore reduced accordingly.

-In this scenario, the tenant has access to a good 6.9 million euros in the deposit at the end of the period under consideration, which of course grows significantly into the final year.
-The buyer's deposit has grown to a good 2.1 million euros over the same period.
+In this scenario, the tenant has access to a good EUR 6.9 million in the deposit at the end of the period under consideration, which of course grows significantly until the last year.
+The buyer's deposit has grown to a good EUR 2.1 million in the same period.
 His apartment is now worth around 2.5 million euros.
 However, even in this scenario, the buyer's total assets of around 4.6 million euros are significantly lower than those of the tenant.

 From my point of view, scenarios 5 and 6 are the most likely.
 At least that's how I would behave as a buyer or tenant.
 Accordingly, the tenant wins more than clearly.
-Under the current conditions and the assumptions made, it makes no sense to buy a property in Regensburg or comparable regions from a financial point of view.
-In the next part, we will look at how these general conditions and assumptions would have to change so that the buyer would still make the better decision financially.
+Under the current framework conditions and the assumptions made, it makes no financial sense to buy a property in Regensburg or comparable regions.
+In the next part, we will look at how these framework conditions and assumptions would have to change for the buyer to make the better financial decision after all.

 Are the assumptions unrealistic for you?
 Is the housing situation different in your region?
 That is quite likely.
-Feel free to share more realistic assumptions and conditions in the comments.
-I will then calculate this for you in part 3.
-You can find the 3rd part here: https://app.getquin.com/activity/GEBmMewkKS
+You are welcome to share more realistic assumptions and framework conditions in the comments.
+I'll do the math for you in part 3.
+You can find part 3 here: https://app.getquin.com/activity/GEBmMewkKS

-You think scenarios 5 and 6 are unlikely?
-Feel free to let me know in the comments what seems more realistic to you!
+Do you think scenarios 5 and 6 are unlikely?
+Let me know in the comments what seems more realistic to you!

 #mieten